hpca-uji/convDirect/README.md

 git submodule update --init
 ```

-In case you want to update the convGemm submodule to the most recent version, the next commando should be executed:
+In case you want to update the convGemm submodule to the most recent version, the next command should be executed:

 ```shell
 git submodule update --remote --merge